Champa Sashti 2025: Dates, Sacred Meaning, and Maharashtra Traditions Honoring Khandoba

 When is Champa Sashti 2025 observed?

-The festival emphasizes courage, discipline, non-harm, self-restraint, service, and the victory of truth, values echoed across Hinduism, Buddhism, Jainism, and Sikhism.
+The festival highlights non-harm, self-restraint, service, truth, and unity in spiritual diversity.
+The article connects these values with shared dharmic traditions including Hinduism, Buddhism, Jainism, and Sikhism.